 You can view our video of El Calafate here:

 Two of the popular tours are the 3 Glaciers Tour by boat and a day tour to Perito Moreno.

-We booked through local tour operator Mundo Austral Tours that you will find in the main street of El Calafate at Av.
+We booked through local tour operator Mundo Austral Tours which you will find in the main street of El Calafate at Av.
 Libertador 1080 1ºP El Calafate.

 The Upsala Glacier is the largest in South America measuring 37 miles long and 230 feet high.
 It is 3 times as large as the Perito Moreno Glacier.
 The Upsala Glacier has retreated 50 sq km in less than 30 years.